 Join the Exchange Program at a paid partnership tier

-As a Innovate + SME, Accelerate or Premier partner we offer the benefit of access to a Campaign instance, we share these instances with other partners so each partner only has access for a specified time.
+As an Accelerate or Premier partner we offer the benefit of access to a Campaign instance, we share these instances with other partners so each partner only has access for a specified time.
 To find out more about the program tiers login to the Partner Portal and then take a look at our Program Benefits page, you can submit an upgrade request there if you are interested.